David Hall (Australian politician)

 David Robert Hall (5 March 1874 – 6 September 1945) was a politician and lawyer in New South Wales, Australia.
 He came from a political family which included Maggie Hall and he went to leading positions including Attorney General of New South Wales.

-Life
+Early life

 Hall was born in Harrietville, Victoria.
 His sisters were Margaret Cable Hall who was known as Maggie, Jeanette and Marion and he had several brothers.
 His parents, Marion and Thomas had a guest house which was used for political meetings including a visit by Ramsay MacDonald.

 He studied law at the University of Sydney before becoming a barrister in 1903.
 By that time, he had already become involved in state politics, having been elected to the New South Wales Legislative Assembly as the member for the rural electorate of Gunnedah in 1901.